Patricia Flatley Brennan, RN, PhD

 Peter Pronovost, MD, PhD, FCCM

 Chief Clinical Transformation Officer at University Hospitals health system in Northeast Ohio.

 Today, Dr. Pronovost serves as Chief Clinical Transformation Officer at University Hospitals (UH) health system in Northeast Ohio.
 At UH, Dr. Pronovost is developing and leading strategic initiatives to improve value across the health system, helping people be well, get well and manage their most acute medical conditions.
 He is clinical lead for population health and lead for high-reliability medicine, with direct responsibility for the UH employee accountable care organization (ACO).
 Building on his checklist work, Dr. Pronovost has developed a checklist for optimizing value and is implementing interventions to eliminate defects in value in the UH employee plan and ACO.

 Approved Provider Statement:

-Frances Payne Bolton School of Nursing at Case Western Reserve University is an approved provider of continuing nursing education by the Ohio Nurses Association and an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation (OBN-001-91), (OH-216, expiration date: July 1, 2019).
-Please direct questions to Primary Nurse Planner Dr. David Foley: David.Foley@case.edu or (216) 368-5814
+Frances Payne Bolton School of Nursing at Case Western Reserve University is approved as a provider of continuing nursing education by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+(OBN-001-91) Please direct questions regarding the continuing education process only to Primary Nurse Planner Dr. David Foley: David.Foley@case.edu or (216) 368-5814.